ethereum/go-ethereum/docs/_developers/devguide.md

 ## Building and Testing

 We assume that you have Go installed.
 Please use Go version 1.13 or later.
-We use the gc toolchain for development, which you can get from the [Go downloads page](go-install).
+We use the gc toolchain for development, which you can get from the [Go downloads page][go-install].

-go-ethereum is a Go module, and uses the [Go modules system](go-modules) to manage dependencies.
+go-ethereum is a Go module, and uses the [Go modules system][go-modules] to manage dependencies.
 Using `GOPATH` is not required to build go-ethereum.

 ### Building Executables